vframbach/geoquakes/README.md

 - Next, can you add only the first earthquake to the map?
 - Can you add pins for *all* the earthquakes to the map?

-#### Part 4.
-Refactor to use underscore.js for templating.
-Building up an html string in javascript is no fun.
-The rows in the "info" column are already pretty unwieldy.
-Before we extend our html any further, let's refactor to use templates.
-It will make our life a lot easier.
-- Add an underscore template below the `body` tag.
-- When the page loads, grab the template and compile it.
-- Then, use your compiled-template each time you want to add a new "info" row to the page.

 #### Stretch:
 Extend your template:
 - Calculate how long ago the quake occured and add it to the page.
 E.g. "28 hours ago".